martinberlin/Remora/README.md

 2. Make sure to update the settings for your LED Stripe **(data PIN, Length)** and also edit lib/Config/config.h adding your WiFi credentials
 3. Update the default **Orca IP** [for UDP](https://github.com/hundredrabbits/Orca/issues/135) so it knows where to send the UDP Messages.
 Now Remora supports mDns so if you are on Linux or Mac try to make a ping to:

-led.local
+**ping led.local**

-And see if the ESP32 responds.
-For windows you need to install Bonjour for this to work.
+And see if the ESP32 responds to mark it's IP Address.
+That's how you can hit an animation from any device connected to the same network, sending an UDP message to that IP:49161.
+Note that for windows you need to install Bonjour to resolve local mDNS to their IP Addresses.
 Update the default led.local in Config.h if you need another name.

-Update the default localhost IP used by Orca in the file: desktop/core/io/udp.js this.play line.
-Replace this by the IP of that the controller displays in Serial (Or by led.local if your system supports mDns).
-Note: Doing this will disable any other localhost running UDP communications from Orca to another programs
+Check further details on how this works on [this blog post at fasani.de](https://fasani.de/2019/06/24/met-remora-a-simple-firmware-and-language-to-launch-addressable-led-animations-from-orc%ce%bb/)

+If you use the [UDP redirector described in this section](#sending-animations-to-multiple-led-stripes) Orca can still send UDP messages to localhost and can be redirected by this background Nodejs script, enabling also the possibility to send to multiple devices from a single point.
+If you want to use only one, then you can just update the IP to your controller IP using the ip: command from ORCΛ

 ## Hardware list